 features & specs

-The GX is already entering its fourth year in its current generation, and other than a few minor cosmetic improvements for last year (color-keyed bodyside molding, and a new high-gloss wheel finish for the Premium model) this mid-size SUV has seen few changes.
+The GX is already entering its fifth year in its current generation, and it hasn't seen many changes since its debut in 2010.
+However, there are some updates to the exterior this year–including Lexus' new "spindle" grille, LED daytime-running lights and headlamps, and new wheels.
 As a gently rounded take on the classic SUV proportions--crossed with some obligatory 'machined' brightwork cues here and there borrowed from Toyota's larger trucks like the Tundra pickup--the GX 460 is neither extroverted nor flashy.
 But the carved-out fenders and tall, imposing beltline do make it look quite trucky, and separate it from the rest of the Lexus lineup, except the LX.
 Inside, the look and layout are upright and trucklike, for sure, but short on typical Lexus standards for materials and trim details.